FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 **LO1:** Student plans and executes a project in their track at level 2 of the HBO-i framework regarding autonomy and complexity, in an agile way

 **In my own words:** I want to build a duck shaped robot while focusing on two main activities: Design in Hardware Interfacing and Realisation in Software.
 Level 2 of the HBO cube would include integrating a hardware interface and including security and system performance to also ensure real time aspects.

+### Ambition
+After this project I want to be able to implement object detection into a embedded machine using a distance sensor.
+I also want to develop a motion algorithm that keeps the robot swim in a straight line and to turn when real time detecting an object ahead.
+I also want to be able to model and plan embedded systems after this project
 // learning goal -> ambition -> plan!!
-// miss my abition what I want to learn
+// miss my ambition what I want to learn
 // there is a uml cys ml for embedded systems
 //other development methods
 // maybe I wanna focus on the testing of embedded systems